-A short sequence is input to the terminal under test.

-2. Check the time at which input entry has occurred.

-3. Check the period between input entry to the ICT terminal under test and the time when the text is transmitted to the ICT network.
+2. Check the time at which input entry has occurred (e.g. characters appear up on the local screen).
+3. Check the period between input entry to the ICT under test and the time when the text is transmitted to the ICT network or platform.